This is just a general outline of the NAIA's evolution.

 1985-NAIA restructures it's voting procedure at it's convention.
 All members in good standing receive a vote.

 1986-Jeffrey Farris becomes the fourth executive director in the NAIA's history.
-Council of Presidents transitions from advisory role into the chief governing body.
+Council of Presidents transitions from advisory role into the primary governing body.

 March, 1987-ESPN carries the national semifinals and championship games of Men's Basketball.
 It would carry the championship game for the next several years.